Theodore Roosevelt Jr.: Death

 Throughout World War II, Roosevelt suffered from health problems.
 He had arthritis, mostly from old World War I injuries, and walked with a cane.
 He also had heart trouble, which he kept secret from army doctors and his superiors.

 On July 12, 1944, a little over one month after the landing at Utah Beach, Roosevelt died of a heart attack in France.
 He was living at the time in a converted sleeping truck, captured a few days before from the Germans.
 He had spent part of the day in a long conversation with his son, Captain Quentin Roosevelt II, who had also landed at Normandy on D-Day.
 He was stricken at about 10:00 pm, attended by medical help, and died at about midnight.
-He was fifty-six years old.
+He was 56 years old.
 On the day of his death, he had been selected by Lieutenant General Omar Bradley, now commanding the U.S. First Army, for promotion to the two-star rank of major general and command of the 90th Infantry Division.
 These recommendations were sent to General Eisenhower, now the Supreme Allied Commander in Europe.
 Eisenhower approved the assignment, but Roosevelt died before the battlefield promotion.
 Of his death, Patton wrote: "Teddy R[oosevelt] died in his sleep last night.
-He had made three landings with the leading wave – such is fate...
+He had made three landings with the leading wave — such is fate...
 He was one of the bravest men I ever knew".

 Roosevelt was initially buried at Sainte-Mère-Église.
 Photographs show that his honorary pallbearers were generals, including Omar N. Bradley, George S. Patton, Raymond O. Barton, Clarence R. Huebner, Courtney Hicks Hodges, and J. Lawton Collins, the VII Corps commander.
 Later, Roosevelt was buried at the American cemetery in Normandy, initially created for the Americans killed in Normandy during the invasion.
 His younger brother, Second Lieutenant Quentin Roosevelt, had been killed in action as a pilot in France during World War I and was initially buried near where he had been shot down in that war.
 In 1955, his family had his body exhumed and moved to the Normandy cemetery, where he was re-interred beside his brother.
 Ted also has a cenotaph near the grave of his parents at Youngs Memorial Cemetery in Oyster Bay, while Quentin's original gravestone was moved to Sagamore Hill.

 Theodore Roosevelt Jr.'s grave marker at the American World War II cemetery in Normandy.
 He lies buried next to his brother, Quentin, who was killed during World War I.

 Quentin Roosevelt's grave at Normandy Cemetery.

 General officers including Omar Bradley and Gen. J. Lawton Collins (with goggles) attending Roosevelt's funeral.
-General Clarence Heubner is visible behind Bradley, and George Patton is partially visible behind Collins.
+General Clarence Huebner is visible behind Bradley, and George Patton is partially visible behind Collins.